MZAWeb/wp-log-in-browser/README.md

     browser()->timer( $key, $log = false );

 The first time you call this function with a given $key (string) it will start a timer, and return false.
 You can start as many timers as you want, using different $key values.
 You can ignore the second parameter for this first call.

 The second time you call this function with a given $key, it will return the ellapsed time in seconds since you started the this $key timer.
 If you set the second parameter to true, it will also log this value to the browser.

-Example 1: Sequential use
+Example 1: Sequential use, log manually.

     browser()->timer( 'Mega loop' );
     for ( $i = 0; $i < 10000000; $i++ ) {}
     $time = browser()->timer( 'Mega loop' );
     browser()->log( $time, 'The mega loop took:' );

-Example 2: Start and end in different places
+Example 2: Start and end in different places, log automatically.

     add_action( 'posts_selection', 'start_timer', 100 );
     add_filter( 'the_posts', 'end_timer', 1, 2 );